brandonyee-cs/MM-TSFlib/chimera-model-implementation.md

 ### 8.3 Training Strategy

-1. Start with pre-training the iTransformer part of the model on time series data only.
+1. Start with pre-training the iTransformer part of the model on time series data only (ideally we find a pre-trained set of weights for this -- a foundation model).
 2. Then freeze the iTransformer weights and train only the fusion components.
+Train / val data will initially (for testing) be a k-fold CV on the Time-MMD dataset (small).
+However, since this is the benchmark, for final evaluation we would ideally train on something else (earnings calls and financial statements + hopefully scrape more of our own data that covers the same range of topics as the benchmark), then evaluate on the benchmark.
 3. Finally, fine-tune the entire model end-to-end with a lower learning rate.

 This staged approach can help stabilize training and prevent the fusion components from dominating before they've learned meaningful representations.